sharmaeklavya2/blog-source/content/posts/easy-dal.md

 13. After it shouts, set the stove to medium heat.
 14. Turn off the stove after 8 to 10 minutes.
     (The cooker may shout a few times while the stove is on; that's fine.)
+    For toor dal, 7 minutes may suffice.
+    For dals with seed coat, you can maybe go up to 12 minutes if you want it softer.
-15. Wait for 20 to 25 minutes for the cooker to cool down.
+15. Wait for 20 to 30 minutes for the cooker to cool down.
 16. Remove the cooker's whistle and open the lid.
 17. (Optional) Add at most 1 teaspoon garam masala.
 18. Stir the dal with a large spoon to make it homogeneous.